Danielskauge/actuator_modeling/README.md

 ### Running Training

 Commands are executed from the root of the `actuator_modeling` directory.
+The `scripts/train_model.py` script orchestrates the training process.
+It:
+*   Instantiates `ActuatorDataModule`.
+*   Calls the appropriate setup method on the datamodule (`setup_for_global_run` or, within a loop, `setup_for_lomo_fold`).
+These setup methods now also trigger the calculation of the relevant (global or fold-specific) normalization statistics within the datamodule.
+*   Retrieves these normalization statistics from the datamodule.
+*   Instantiates `ActuatorModel`, passing the retrieved normalization statistics to it.
+*   Initializes and runs the PyTorch Lightning `Trainer`.

 ```bash
 # Example for Global Evaluation Mode (assuming it's the default in config.yaml or set via CLI)